Credit is the ability of a borrower to obtain goods or services before payment, based on the trust that payment will be made in the future.

-A person with bad credit is one that has been extended credit in the past, but who has been unable to repay their loans, or keep up with their other financial obligations, (such as utility bills or parking tickets).
-Because their history indicates to lending institutions that it may be risky to loan money to them, often times individuals with bad credit are only able to obtain loans with high interest rates or unattractive terms.
+A person with bad credit is someone who has been unable to repay their loans, or keep up with their other financial obligations (such as utility bills or parking tickets).
+People with bad credit are only able to obtain loans with high interest rates or unattractive terms.

-As a borrower proves himself or herself responsible in managing loan funds by making payments on time and keeping credit card balances paid off, the credit limit increases.
+As a borrower proves himself responsible for managing loan funds by making payments on time and keeping credit card balances paid off, the credit limit increases.
 Though the credit limit will initially be quite small and larger credit transactions (such as home loans) will be difficult to acquire, over time the limit will grow and allow borrowers to make larger credit purchases.

 In order to establish credit, a borrower must have at least one account on his or her credit report open for six months or more.
 In addition, at least one account must be updated within six months prior to receiving a credit score.
-This information is necessary to establish a reliable reputation and to accordingly produce an accurate credit score.
+This information is necessary to establish a reliable reputation and produce an accurate credit score.
 Borrowers who do not satisfy these criteria will need to begin to establish a credit history before planning to apply for a home mortgage.

 For more tips to improve your credit score, read our Lender411 Featured Article Invaluable Tips to Improve your Credit Rating.

 Due to recent policy changes, the negative repercussions associated with credit checks have been significantly diminished.
 Consumer initiated credit inquiries for mortgage or auto loans are discarded for scoring purposes for a full 30 days, after which multiple inquiries begin to accumulate as negative points.
 While all credit checks will appear on any give borrower’s credit report, only repeated inquiries over a prolonged amount of time will have detrimental effects to credit.